 Gaps, disruptions, disconnects, interruptions … all commonplace concepts, but difficult to display visually.
 This series provides graphics that can help visually communicate these concepts.
 There are two sizes of the graphics, three cut angles, and frameworks that include the center cut that should be used if animation is applied.

-The contents for the flow segments can be photographs – as in the series example – or they can be a picture that you can create – as in the Chart of the Month for July 2009.
+The contents for the flow segments can be photographs – as in the series example – or they can be a picture that you can create – as in the Power Chart for July 2009.
 The techniques discussed in this tutorial will help you illustrate these concepts in highly visual ways.

 Customizing the interruption graphics